terraform-ibm-modules/terraform-ibm-kms-key-ring/examples/default/README.md

 An end-to-end example that uses the module's default variable values.
 This example will:
  - Create a new resource group (if existing one is not passed in).
- - Create a new Key Protect instance in the region and resource group provided.
+ - Create a new KMS (Key Protect) instance in the region and resource group provided.
- - Create a Key Ring within the Key Protect Instance.
+ - Create a Key Ring within the KMS Instance.